 Is Broadcasting Right for You?

 Before beginning your search for broadcasting degree programs abroad, you have to answer this simple question: is broadcasting right for you?
-It is a challenging and competitive field, yet it can be extremely rewarding and fulfilling.
-Like in every field of study, you must make sure you are ready to handle the demands of a future career in broadcast.
+Broadcasting is a challenging and competitive field, but it can be extremely rewarding and fulfilling.
+As in every field of study, you must make sure you are ready to handle the demands of a future career in broadcast.

-International students who study broadcasting oftentimes find programs that are tailored to fit what every student needs to pursue a career in broadcast: experience.
+International students who study broadcasting should find programs that offer hands-on experience in the field.
 Many universities offer students real-world experience in student-produced radio and television stations.
-In this field, hands-on training and workplace experience, is a must to be successful upon graduation!
+In this field, hands-on training and workplace experience is a must to be successful following graduation!

 Students who study abroad in journalism must be prepared to jump into the action right away.
 To see if a career in broadcast is right for you, ask yourself the following questions.
 Can you…